CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 - Variable tensor
 - Random tensors and shuffling
 - Tensor attributes
-- Reshaping tensors
+- Adding, removing dimensions of a tensors
 ### Manipulating tensors
 - Tensors basic (algebraic) operations
 - Tensor - tensor operations
-- Reshape, transpose
+- Reshape, transpose a tensor
-- Finding the min, max, mean, sum (aggregation)
+- Finding the min, max, mean, sum (aggregation) of the tensor's elements
 - Setting and changing tensor datatype
-- Finding the positional maximum and minimum
+- Finding the positional maximum and minimum of a tensor

 ### Useful libraries, modules
 ##### Tensorflow